-The problem of metastability in the infinite size q-state Potts model (for q > 4) is an old standing problem in statistical mechanics [16,31,24,32,18,20].
-It has also kept the attention of the Quantum Chromodynamics' (QCD) community for many years [33,34, 31,19,35], because it has some characteristics in common with the deconfining (temperature driven) phase transition in heavy quarks.
+The problem of metastability in the infinite size q-state Potts model is an old standing problem in statistical mechanics [15, 30, 23, 31, 17, 19].
+It has also kept the attention of the Quantum Chromodynamics' (QCD) community for many years [32, 33, 30, 18, 34], because it has some characteristics in common with the deconfining (temperature driven) phase transition in heavy quarks.

 Metastability is a verified fact in a finite system.
-It is known [17, 24,18] that below but close to T_c the system quickly relaxes to a disordered (paramagnetic) metastable state, with a life time that diverges as the quench temperature T approaches T_c (see for example Fig. 4 in Ref.
-[20]).
-This state is indistinguishable from one in equilibrium in the sense of local dynamics, namely, two times correlations depend only on the difference of times, while one time averages are stationary [18].
+It is known [16, 23, 17] that below but close to T_c the system quickly relaxes to a disordered (paramagnetic) metastable state, with a life time that diverges as the quench temperature T approaches T_c (see for example Fig.4 in Ref.[19]).
+This state is indistinguishable from one in equilibrium in the sense of local dynamics, namely, two times correlations depends only on the difference of times, while one time averages are stationary [17].

-Nevertheless, the existence of metastability in the thermodynamic limit is still an open problem [18].
+Nevertheless, the existence of metastability in the thermodynamic limit is still an open problem [17].
 In Ref.
-[16] Binder studied static and dynamic critical behavior of the model (1) for q =3, 4, 5, 6.
-Using standard Monte Carlo procedures he obtained good agreement with exact results for energy and free energy at the critical point and critical exponents estimates for q = 3 in agreement with high-temperature series extrapolations and real space renormalization-group methods.
-When analyzing the q = 5 and 6 cases he realized that the transition is, in fact, a very weak first order transition, where pronounced "pseudocritical" phenomena occur.
-He studied system sizes from $N = 16 \times 16$ up to $N = 200 \times 200$, and observation times up to 104MCS (a Monte Carlo Step MCS is defined as a complete cycle of N spin update trials, according to the Metropolis algorithm).
-Within his analysis he was unable to distinguish between two different scenarios for the transition at $q \ge 5$ due to finite size effects taking place at the simulations.
+[15] Binder studied static and dynamic critical behavior of the model (1) for q = 3, 4, 5, 6.
+Using standard Monte Carlo procedures he obtained good agreement with exact results for energy and free energy at the critical point and critical exponents estimates for q=3 in agreement with high-temperature series extrapolations and real space renormalization-group methods.
+When analyzing the q=5 and 6 cases he realized that the transition is, in fact, a very week first order transition, where pronounced "pseudocritical" phenomena occur.
+He studied system sizes from $N=16\times 16$ up to $N=200\times 200$, and observation times up to $10^4 MCS$.
+Within his analysis he was unable to distinguish between two different scenarios for the transition at $q \geq 5$ due to finite size effects taking place at the simulations.
 He proposed two self-avoiding possible scenarios for the transition.
 In the first one the energy per spin reaches the transition temperature with a finite slope both coming from higher and lower temperatures, thus projecting metastable branches at both sides of the transition that end at temperatures T{sp}^+ and T{sp}^- both different from T_c .
 In the second scenario, the energy reaches T_c with an infinite slope which would imply a first order phase transition with a true divergence of the specific heat at T_c .

-On the other hand, other approaches based on different definitions of the spinodal temperatures predict, either the convergence of the finite size spinodal temperatures to T_c [17,19] or a convergence to limit values different from but closely located to T_c [20].
+On the other hand, other approaches based on different definitions of the spinodal temperatures predict, either the convergency of the finite size spinodal temperatures to T_c [16, 18] or a convergency to limit values different from but closely located to T_c [19].